TheOriginalGeez/Cupid/FAQ.md

 ## Any other keybinds I should know about?

-Yes, you should have set some of them yourself like the grip change button for CGO (which switches you between a one-handed or two-handed grip regardless of the weapon you're using.
-It's similar to Dark Souls.)
+Yes, you should have set some of them yourself like the sneak button in the TUDM MCM and the dodge button which should be whatever you have set to "Sneak" in the control settings.
 L will toggle a light above you.
-Crouch is dodge (while moving) and that's about it.
+Read below for posing hotkeys.

+## How to pose yourself and NPCs

+First, select a pose from the poser menu by pressing `0`.
+Next, play the pose by pressing `Home`
+You can use the arrow keys to cycle between poses.
+To stop a pose press `End` or just jump.
+Same hotkeys apply for NPCs just press `Home` while your crosshair is targetted at the NPC you wish to apply it to.